iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Introduction

-To address these challenges, we revisit FCTN from an intra-block perspective and parameterize each tensor factor via Khatri–Rao (KR) products.
-This simple yet pivotal design preserves cross-mode expressivity while rendering the underlying linear algebra unfolding-free and amenable to efficient solvers.
-The main \textbf{\textit{contributions}} of this paper are summarized as follows: \begin{itemize} \item We first propose a novel intra-block FCTN (iFCTN) framework, an (un)folding-free variant of FCTN that relies solely on matrix factors while capturing rich cross-mode correlations among the tensor factors (Section \ref{sec:iFCTN}).
-By decomposing the tensor factors into matrix factors (i.e., cherry tensor and cheery products) via the KR product, iFCTN admits an explicit expression for the sub-network (i.e. cherry sub-network).
+\begin{itemize} \item We first propose a novel intra-block FCTN (iFCTN) framework, an (un)folding-free variant of FCTN that relies solely on matrix factors while capturing rich cross-mode correlations among the tensor factors (Section \ref{sec:iFCTN}).
+By decomposing the tensor factors into matrix factors (i.e., cherry tensor and cherry products) via the KR product, iFCTN admits an explicit expression for the sub-network (i.e. cherry sub-network).

 \item We then apply iFCTN to the TC problem (iFCTN-TC), directly leveraging the cherry-based parameterization for scalable optimization (Section \ref{sec:iFCTN-TC}).
 Our complexity analysis reveals that iFCTN effectively reduces both storage and computational complexities.
 Moreover, we establish convergence guarantees for the proposed proximal alternating minimization (PAM) solver.